ChuksJoshuaa/Ecommerce-Api-Project/README.md

 # Building an Ecommerce store Restful Api WITH DJANGO REST FRAMEWORK

-[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs...
+[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs....

 ## Requirements